keerthu1510/quiz_App/README.md

 ### 1. `App.js`
 - Main component that holds the state and renders `AppointmentForm` and `AppointmentList`.

-### 2. `AppointmentForm.js`
-- Component for adding new appointments.
-- Uses `useState` for managing form input values.
-- Calls `addAppointment` to update the appointment list in the parent component.

-### 3. `AppointmentList.js`
-- Displays the list of appointments.
-- Provides functionalities to edit, delete, and clear appointments.
-- Uses `useState` for managing editing state.

 ### 4. `Question.js`
 - Displays a single question along with the possible options.
 - Includes a form to submit the selected answer.